 Before attendees set foot into your holiday wonderland, it’s important to know exactly who will be attending and when.
 In preparation for the potential need to identify and reach out to attendees who may have come into contact with someone who is sick, you should explore putting an effective contact tracing system in place.
 The first step you’ll want to take is adding required fields within your ticket checkout process such as the name, email, and other contact information of all adults who will enter your event (not just the individual who is purchasing the tickets).
 Also, consider adding custom questions and waivers within your ticket checkout to reiterate your safety precautions and receive any additional customer information you may want, like what city they’re from and how they plan to travel to your event.
 These pieces of information, coupled with your timed entry policies, can prove to be an incredibly helpful tool in identifying and contacting every potentially affected customer.

 Provide a Contactless On-site Experience

 Eliminate the need for hand-to-hand contact at your experience by requiring all ticket sales be done online prior to arrival.
 Not only will this will help enforce your timed entry policies, it’ll further your efforts to keep your staff and attendees safe by simplifying the admissions process to a quick scan of their phone screen or printed ticket.
-Plus, if your experience offers on-site concessions and merchandise, consider implementing an RFID cashless solution to make transactions as simple as the tap of a badge or wristband.
-Or consider using our system also to list these items as add-ons during the checkout process, so attendees can pre-purchase their branded merchandise and hot cocoa before they arrive!
+Plus, if your experience offers on-site concessions and merchandise, consider using our system also to list these items as add-ons within the ticket checkout so attendees can pre-purchase their branded merchandise and hot cocoa before they arrive!

 Consider Your Event Layout